RosaHosseini/PayPos/README.md

 # PayPos project

-This project consist of the presentation layer of a payment app.
+This project consists of the presentation layer of a payment app.

 <p float="center">
     <img src="screenshots/offer.png" width ="200">